Click this link to register with Northwest Home Educators

 The HPC, along with a committee helper, will be responsible for the planning and execution of our annual Harvest Party.
 Please note that this is not a Halloween party so no “spooky” or Halloween themed décor and no costumes will be allowed.

-For the 2024-2025 school year we will have the Harvest Party on October 30th.
+For the 2025-2026 school year we will have the Harvest Party on October 27th from 1-3pm.

-Once you verify the venue is available, add the party to the NWHE calendar and email the group with all the details!
+Once you verify the venue is available, add the party to the TroopTrack calendar and email the group with all the details!
 It is recommended to send a reminder 2 weeks prior, 1 week prior, and then the day before the event.
 It is important to remind all attendees that costumes aren’t allowed.

 Any decorations must be pre-approved before purchase.
+Please reach out to the treasurer at treasurer.nwhe@gmail.com for budget and reimbursement.

-It is important that the HPC and committee member attends this event.
+It is important that the HPC and committee member attend this event.
 It is also important to delegate tasks ahead of time for the event, and to arrive 10/15 minutes early.
 Also plan on staying 10/15 minutes after to clean up.

 For any questions or concerns please contact the NWHE secretary at secretary.nwhe@gmail.com